karlyn33/hockeyLineup/CONTRIBUTING.md

 # Contribution Rules📚:

--  PR/MRS MUST BE WITHIN THE BOUNDS OF HACKTOBERFEST
+- Every contribution is welcome.
+- Most of the information to start helping are in the README.
+Don't hesitate to add more to help others to contribute.
+- Ask questions to clarify issues when needed.

+## Hacktoberfest good habits
--  PR/MRS MUST NOT BE SPAMMY
+-  PR/MRS must not be spammy.
--  PR/MRS MUST BE IN A REPO TAGGED WITH THE “HACKTOBERFEST” TOPIC, OR HAVE THE “HACKTOBERFEST-ACCEPTED” LABEL
--  PULL/MERGE REQUESTS MUST BE APPROVED BY A MAINTAINER
--  PR/MRS PASS ALL THE CHECKS ABOVE, IT WILL BE ACCEPTED FOR HACKTOBERFEST AFTER THE 7-DAY REVIEW PERIOD.
--  AVOID SUBMITTING LOW-QUALITY PULL/MERGE REQUEST - Avoid fixing typos or optimise image
+-  Avoid submitting low-quality PR/MRS - Avoid fixing typos or optimise image.

+Thanks! :heart: :heart: :heart: